mrk-its/can2mqtt/README.md

 This project tries to fill the gap and provides tools for easy exposing ESPHome entities to Home Assistant over CAN Bus:

-* It provides easy to use ESPHome external component called `can_gateway`.
-It uses CANopen protocol and allows to map selected entities to CANopen Object Dictionary.
+* It provides `can2mqtt` bridge exposing ESPHome CANopen entities onto MQTT topics.
+It follows MQTT Discovery protocol, so entities appear automatically in HomeAssistant.
-It also allow to define TPDOs for sending entity state on change.
+* The [esphome-canopen](https://github.com/mrk-its/esphome-canopen) project converts ESPHome device into CANopen node, exporting selected entities over can by maapping them to CANopen object dictionary.
+It also allows to define TPDOs for sending entity state on change.
 Currently following entity types are supported: `sensor`, `binary_sensor`, `switch` and `cover`.
 Entity metadata is also published in Object Dictionary enabling autodiscovery.

-* It provides also `can2mqtt` program: bridge exposing ESPHome CANopen entities onto MQTT topics.
-It follows MQTT Discovery protocol, so entities appear automatically in HomeAssistant.

 # How to start
 ## Hardware requirements